jhumelsine/jhumelsine.github.io/_posts/2024-03-08-specification-design-pattern.md

 # Introduction
 The Specification Design Pattern is the next of the [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html)  series.
 It does not reside within the Gang of Four’s (GoF) Design Pattern catalog.

-The Specification Design Pattern allows a Client to identify objects via an attribute value specification defined by the Client.
+The Specification Design Pattern allows a Client to identify objects via an attribute value based specification defined by the Client.
 The attribute specification can be simple or complex.
-It can be used in several scenarios, such as a specification that:
+There are several use case scenarios featuring specifications, such as:
-* Selects satisfying objects from a repository.
+* Selects specification satisfying objects from a repository.
-* Filters satisfying objects within an iterator.
+* Filters specification satisfying objects within an iterator.
 This is similar to the above.
-* Filters satisfying objects in a stream.
+* Filters specification satisfying objects in a stream.
 Also similar to the above.
-* Requests notifications for satisfying object subscriptions.
+* Requests notifications for specification satisfying object subscriptions.
 For example, subscribe to an object and request notifications only when one of its attributes crosses a threshold value.
-* Defines alert criteria, which is similar to the above as well.
+* Defines specification satisfying alert criteria, which is similar to the above as well.

 Specification is similar to the select or query feature in databases.
 The main distinction is that the objects being considered within Specification are objects and not records in a database.